andreamussap/AFMussap-Tech-Shopping-List/docs/contact.md

 # Rate the App

-If you like The **Shopping List** App developed by AFMussap Tech please rate us at [Google Play](https://play.google.com/store/apps/details?id=mussapappsshoppinglist.fmussap.com.shoppinglist)
+If you like the **Shopping List** App developed by AFMussap Tech please rate us at [Google Play](https://play.google.com/store/apps/details?id=mussapappsshoppinglist.fmussap.com.shoppinglist)